LC-Linkous/AntennaCalculationAutotuningTool/README.md

 ## Requirements
 Library requirements for locally run Python code are included in requirements.txt and can be installed using 'pip install -r requirements.txt'

+AntennaCAT has been tested with Python 3.9 (primary development), and 3.12 (specifically 3.12.7) for the 2024.0 release.
+Versions of Python between 3.9 and 3.12 are probably fine, but have not been tested.

 ```python
 cairocffi==0.9.0